-Peter Davidson is a Melbourne-based artist and internationally renowned architect, best known for designing Melbourne’s Federation Square as founder and co-director of LAB architecture studio.
-He has also had a distinguished career teaching and lecturing worldwide and has designed buildings across the world, with major projects in the UK and China.
+Peter Davidson is a Melbourne-based artist and architect, best known for designing Melbourne’s Federation Square as founder and co-director of LAB architecture studio.

 Davidson graduated in 1980 from the NSW Institute of Technology in Sydney (now UTS), after which he moved to London and ran his own practice while simultaneously teaching at various institutions.
 Davidson has taught and lectured extensively, including at the AA, London; Bartlett School of Architecture, London; as Adjunct Professor at UTS in Sydney; and as Visiting Professor at Cooper Union, New York and MIT, Boston.
 In 1994 Davidson co-founded LAB architecture studio and won the competition to design Federation Square in 1997, at which time he moved from London to Melbourne.